-The total value of the Irish Cancer Society Research Scholarship covering: stipend, fees, running costs, equipment, materials, training, travel & dissemination, and Public and Patient Involvement (PPI), will be €155,000 for a maximum of four years.
-A mandatory provision of €1,000 is also included within this budget to support Public and Patient Involvement (PPI) in the proposed research project.
+The total value of the Irish Cancer Society-IACR: Translational & Clinical Research Scholarship 2024 covering: stipend, fees, running costs, equipment, materials, training, travel & dissemination, and Public and Patient Involvement (PPI), will be €175,000.
+A mandatory provision of €1,500 is also included within this budget to support Public and Patient Involvement (PPI) in the proposed research project.

-An additional mobility/capacity building funding of up to a maximum of €5000 will also be available to successful applicants.
+An additional mobility element funding of up to a maximum of €5000 will also be available to successful applicants.
 This important element is intended to provide awardees experience that goes beyond the traditional research environment in developing the awardee's career.
 In order to encourage well-rounded researchers with varied experiences, applicants are required to develop a mobility or capacity building element as part of their award application.